-As Pavithra was packing their things in the morning, Venu said, “Our train is only in the evening.
+As Pavithra was packing their bags in the morning, Venu said, “Our train is in the evening.
 Do you know why I said we have to leave in the morning itself?”

 Pavithra looked at him in surprise.

 “I want you to meet Soumya, Indu’s mother before starting a new life with me.”
 As he said this, he was observing her secretly.

 He saw joy in her eyes.
 She was also very much looking forward to meeting her.
 Pavithra wondered whether he would have liked the idea if she had expressed it.
 She was very careful from the beginning of her new life with the man whom she hardly knew and his daughter.
 She did not want to strain their unusual relationship by interfering with his tender sentiments.
 It was not a usual husband-wife relationship.
 She had to be careful with a man who still loved his wife and for whose sake he had agreed to marry her.
 She had now entered into a life where there was a strong bond between the father and his daughter in the absence of a mother.
 Something in her mind had told her to be extra cautious about each step she was going to take in this adventurous journey of life.